Jade

 4.3 Absorption spectrum: The natural jadeite may have an absorption line at red region (existence of chromium, 640-650 nm) and blue-violet (existence of iron, 450 nm).
 The C Jade has a wider band at red.

-This issue of Geobits was contributed by Mr. C.H Chow
+This issue of Geobits is contributed by Mr. William C.H Chow